cheshire-cat-ai/vscode-extension/README.md

 ### Make function

-To use it highlight some code → right-click → select `CheshireCat: Make function`.
+To use it highlight some code → right-click → select `Cheshire Cat AI: Function From Comment`.

-> **Warning**
-> This extension relies on the Cheshire Cat and expect to find a running instance of it.
+### Other commands

+- `Cheshire Cat AI: Refresh WebSocket Connection`: allows refreshing the websocket connection with the Cat.
+This can be useful if, for any reason, VSCode loses the connection with the Cat.
+- `heshire Cat: Fetch Language Model`: allows updating the language model settings and check if the set model is compatible.

 ## Extension Settings